 Want to see how we've tested more than 150 speakers?
 Our How We Test Speakers article walks you through the entire process: from selecting and purchasing products to testing, reviewing, and publishing our results.

-1. Best Outdoor Speaker
+Best Outdoor Speaker

 The JBL Boombox 4 is the best outdoor speaker we've tested.
 It's great for listening to music wherever you go, whether you're soaking up some sun in the backyard or relaxing at a campsite over a long weekend.
 It's also designed to withstand the elements: it's rated IP68 for dust and water resistance, and it even floats.
-Its solid and sturdy build gives it a great feel, and with a built-in handle, you can carry it around with one hand.
+Its solid, sturdy build gives it a great feel, and with a built-in handle, you can carry it with one hand.
 Since it lasts for over 40 hours on a single charge, you don't have to worry about getting it back to a power outlet for a recharge very often.

 Granted, this Bluetooth speaker is larger than some of the other picks on our list, but it pays off in terms of sound quality.
 That's especially true in the bass range, as the speaker's deep thump and rumble really bring genres like EDM and hip-hop to life.
 There's even a graphic EQ with presets on hand to customize its sound.
-If you want something a little lighter for longer treks outdoors with a slightly smaller form factor, it's worth checking out the Bose SoundLink Max.
+If you want something a little lighter for longer outdoor treks with a smaller form factor, it's worth checking out the Bose SoundLink Max.
 The Bose is a fair bit lighter and more portable.
-However, its 15-hour battery life is much shorter than the JBL, and it can't get as loud.
+However, its 15-hour battery life is much shorter than the JBL's, and it can't get as loud.

-2. Best Upper Mid-Range Outdoor Speaker
+Best Upper Mid-Range Outdoor Speaker

 The Ultimate Ears EPICBOOM is another premium speaker that's great for listening to your favorite tunes outdoors.
 While more affordable than the JBL Boombox 4, it still offers a range of premium features to enhance your listening experience.
 Notably, it's also rated IP67 for dust and water resistance, and it comes with a built-in handle to facilitate carrying.
 Again, it's a little larger than the more budget-friendly picks on our list, but you may find it's worth the trade-off.
 Thanks to its larger size, it can produce more thump and rumble in the low bass than smaller speakers.